SergeiVKalinin/MSE_Spring2024/README.md

 # MSE_Spring2024
 The materials for the Spring Mathematics in Materials course at the UTK MSE

-MATHEMATICAL AND NUMERICAL PROBLEM SOLVING
+MATHEMATICAL, NUMERICAL, AND CAUSAL PROBLEM SOLVING

 MSE 510